-Coleman Associates has enjoyed over 20 years of success in redesigning the way healthcare works for patients and staff.
-We use a proprietary method of iterative testing in a bottom-up and top-down blended approach to focus workflows on the patient experience (which also benefits staff), redesign digital work processes, and create lasting change.
+Coleman Associates has enjoyed 25 years of success in redesigning the way healthcare works for patients and staff.
+We use a proprietary method of iterative testing in a bottom-up and top-down blended approach to teach best practices, focus workflows on the patient experience (which also benefits staff), redesign digital work processes, and create lasting change.

 Roger Coleman founded Coleman Associates after working briefly as a CEO at a Boston CHC and teaching at the Harvard School of Public Health.
 Roger created our first Patient Visit Redesign™ in the early 1990’s based on comprehensive team based care models–now referred to as Patient Centered Medical Homes.